 Redeeming the time, because the days are evil.

-Tomorrow on the Daily Bible Verse Blog: “Numbering Our Days.”
+See also our Daily Bible Verse Blog post “Numbering Our Days.”